nthokiesther09/Toy-code-challange-wk1/README.md

 ### 3.Net Salary Calculator (Toy Problem)

-Write a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
+this is a program whose major task is to calculate an individual’s Net Salary by getting the inputs of basic salary and benefits.
 Calculate the payee (i.e. Tax), NHIFDeductions, NSSFDeductions, gross salary, and net salary.

 ### Requirements